ilyeshadji/Assignments/README.md

 ##### 5. Repeat from the files `Customer.postman_environment.json` and `Staff.postman_environment.json`

 Congrats!
 You are now all setup to jump in and test this wonderful web application.
-Make sure to select one of the environments, or else you will get nasty 406 errors :(
+Make sure to select one of the environments (Customer or Staff), or else you will get nasty 406 errors :(

 You can switch between a regular customer, or a staff member to be able to perform the actions you would like.
 Be careful, some of them are not accessible depending on the environment on which you are connected.